rh17983/Failure-Predictor-PREVENT/Readme.md

 python -m pip install --upgrade pip
 ```

-7. Check the version of python (we used the version 3.8.10)
+7. Check the version of Python (we used version 3.8.10)
 ```
 python --version
 ```